The report shows that China's global market share of automobiles will surpass Japan's in 2025.

 In terms of performance in specific regional markets, South Africa, as the largest automotive market in Africa, has seen a steady increase in the market share of Chinese car brands.

-According to data from JATO Dynamics, Chinese car manufacturers sold nearly 30,000 fuel vehicles in South Africa during the first half of 2025, with their market share rising from 10% in the same period in 2024 to approximately 16%.
+According to JATO Dynamics, Chinese automakers sold nearly 30,000 internal combustion engine (ICE) vehicles in South Africa in H1 2025, with their market share rising to approximately 16%, up from 10% in H1 2024.

 In contrast, traditional Japanese car brands like Toyota saw a market share decline of nearly 15% during the same period, making it the traditional car brand with the most significant sales drop in the local market.